 Tip: You can click Next in Step 15 to view the summary or report file.

 Now, you have learned how to use Lenovo System Migration Assistant in Windows 7.
-But it is true that the operation process is too complicated.
+But it is true that the operation process is too complicated and there are times where Lenovo Migration Assistant being stuck.
 You must be careful when using SMA as serious problems might occur if you make a mistake in the process.
 And some users complain that it is always stuck at 79% with error E0210.

 How to migrate user files and settings to another computer with alternative software

 Although Lenovo System Migration Assistant is disconnected, you can still use Lenovo Migration Assistant or reliable backup and restore software - AOMEI Backupper Professional.
 Well then, which one should you use?

 >> If you get a new computer with OS installed, you can directly migrate everything from old PC to new one with Lenovo Migration Assistant.
 You can use network or USB to transfer data and both of them apply to All IdeaCentre, IdeaPad, ThinkCentre, ThinkPad, and ThinkStation in Windows 7/10/11.

 >> If your new computer does not have OS or you want to keep everything on the old PC, you can choose to directly clone system partition to new hard drive and install it on the new computer.
 If you use previous systems, such as Windows XP/Vista/7/8/8.1, try the backup and restore method.
 Since the previous systems were less compatible and you cannot boot computer with different hardware.

 Then, select one of them and migrate user files, settings, or OS based on your needs.